Have you ever found yourself wondering: what am I doing next to this person? And, you answered yourself: “They give me affection.”

 3. Have a person or people you can rely on and ask them for a hug, words of encouragement or affection

-For those days when self-care isn’t enough, it’s important for you to pick up the phone and call a person that you know will be there for you, and to whom you can talk to freely and who can validate and calm you down.
+For those days when self-care isn’t enough, it’s important for you to pick up the phone and call a person that you know will be there for you, and to whom you can talk to freely and who can validate and calm your need.

 4. Keep a list of books, blogs, videos, or even people who can give you a different perspective